A topic from the subject of Biochemistry in Chemistry.

 Extraction of Caffeine from Tea Leaves

 In this experiment, we will extract caffeine from tea leaves.
-Caffeine is a stimulant that is found in tea, coffee, and other plants.
-The extraction of caffeine can be demonstrated using commonly house hold items making it a suitable experiment for students of all ages.
+Caffeine is a stimulant alkaloid found in tea, coffee, and other plants.
+This extraction utilizes common household items, making it a suitable experiment for students of all ages.
+The experiment demonstrates principles of solvent extraction and evaporation.

 Materials: